-With the objective to strengthen the ecosystem of science communication in the country and to bring science closer to society, “Augmenting Writing Skills for Articulating Research” (AWSAR) initiative aims to disseminate Indian research stories among the masses in a format that is easy to understand and interesting for a common person.
-Under this initiative, PhD Scholars and Post- Doctoral Fellows (PDFs) in science and technology (S&T) streams would be encouraged to write at least one popular science article during the tenancy of their fellowship, and to participate in a national competition.
+“Augmenting Writing Skills for Articulating Research (AWSAR)” is an initiative that aims to disseminate Indian research stories among the masses in an easy to understand and interesting format to a common man.
+Under this initiative, PhD Scholars and Post-Doctoral Fellows (PDFs) in Science and Technology (S&T) streams would be encouraged to write at least one popular science article during the tenancy of their fellowship, and to participate in a national competition.

 Augmenting Writing Skills for Articulating Research (AWSAR)

-Although, India has made phenomenal progress in Science & Technology (S&T) in past two decades, research in S&T and its significance/relevance was mostly restricted within institutional boundaries and research communication limited to scientific fraternity through publications of articles in peer-reviewed journals.
-Yawning communication gap exists at science-society interface.
-Bridging this gap between scientific community and lay public is a challenging task.
-Writing Popular Article based on a topic or focus of S&T research being conducted by a PhD scholar is a both an art and a science, and still more a skill or competency.
+India has made phenomenal progress in the domain S&T in past two decades.However, the significance/relevance of the research performedwas mostly restricted within institutional boundaries and research communication limited to scientific fraternity through publications of articles in peer-reviewed journals.
+There is a yawning communication gap that exists at science-society interface and bridging this gap between scientific community and lay public is a challenging task.
+Writing Popular Article based on a topic or focus of S&T research being conducted by a PhD scholar is both an art and a science, and still more of a skill or competency.
 It is even more challenging to tell a story about scientific affair evolving out of a R&D lab.
 These narratives from various research labs in the country need capturing and revealing the message of science in an easy to understand but at the same time interesting format, to connect with masses.

 What is AWSAR?